 Spiral wound gaskets are manufactured in various styles.
 Some of the common spiral wound gasket styles are:

-Refer to Fig. 3, which shows a typical example for different spiral wound gasket types.
+Refer to Fig. 3, which shows a typical example of different spiral wound gasket types.

 Style R – Style R gaskets consist of a sealing element, and metallic plies are used at the start and termination of the winding process.
 This improves the stability and sealing performance of this type of spiral wound gasket.
-Style R gaskets are used on tongue and groove, male and female, and flat to groove flanged connections.
+Style R gaskets are used on tongue and grooves, male and female, and flat-to-groove flanged connections.

 Style RIR – It is comprised of a sealing element and an inner metal ring.
 The inner ring provides the function of a compression stop as well as creates a physical barrier between the sealing element and the media stream.
 The inner ring is specially designed such that it reduces turbulent flow.
 This will minimize flange erosion and prevent debris build-up in the annular space between the pipe bore and the internal diameter of the gasket.
 They are suitable for use on male and female (spigot and recess) flanged connections.